 The 1970 Eagles today

-Of the two AAR cars, one appears to have been destroyed in 1973, and of the four customer cars, the Michner-Patrick's 802 was in the Bob McConnell collection in 2014; the Leader Cars 803 was for sale with Can-Am Cars Ltd in 2020; and the ex-Jim Robbins 804 was owned by David Morrison in 2011; leaving only the second ex-AAR car and the Johncock/Hopkins/Santello 806 to be located.
+Of the two AAR cars, one appears to have been destroyed in 1973, and of the four customer cars, the Michner-Patrick's 802 was in the Bob McConnell collection in 2016; the Leader Cars 803 was for sale with Can-Am Cars Ltd in 2020; and the ex-Jim Robbins 804 was owned by David Morrison in 2023.
+The ex-Johncock 806 is likely to be the ex-Hopkins/Santello car owned by Tom Hollfelder in 2021.

 Many contemporary newspaper reports were used in the construction of these histories, as well as Autoweek reports.
 Special mention must go to Ray Marquette's columns in the Indianapolis Star, as he covered the teams' activities in much greater detail than most reporters.